lbfm-rwth/gap-lesson/_episodes/05-small-groups.md

 exercises: 15
 questions:
 - "Modular programming: putting functions together"
-- "How to check some conjecture for all groups of a given order?"
+- "How to check a conjecture for all groups of a given order."
 objectives:
-- "Using Small Groups Library"
+- "Using the Small Groups Library"
-- "Designing a system of functions to fit together"
+- "Designing a system of functions to fit together."
+- "Discovering the first boundaries of GAP and Brute-force approaches."
 keypoints:
 - "Organise the code into functions."
 - "Create small groups one by one instead of producing a huge list of them."
 - "Using `SmallGroupsInformation` may help to reduce the search space."
+- "Determining the isomorphism type of a group."
 - "GAP is not a magic tool: theoretical knowledge may help much more than brute-force approach."
 ---